Brown and Saint Joseph's (PA) host Saint Peter's

 TOP PERFORMERS: Erik Reynolds II is scoring 19.5 points per game and averaging 2.5 rebounds for the Hawks.
 Brown is averaging 12.1 points and 5.8 rebounds while shooting 41.3% for Saint Joseph’s (PA).

-Jaylen Murray is averaging 13.6 points and 3.4 assists for the Peacocks.
+Jaylen Murray averages 2.3 made 3-pointers per game for the Peacocks, scoring 13.6 points while shooting 52.9% from beyond the arc.
 Isiah Dasher is averaging 10.6 points for Saint Peter’s.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.